Frìtole veneziane, a delicious fried dough balls, enriched with raisins and pine nuts, are a true symbol of the Venice Carnival.

 COOKS IN: 30 minutes plus rising time

-- 220g plain flour
+- 210g plain flour (1 3/4 cup)

-- 1 teaspoon instant dry yeast
+- 3g instant dry yeast (1 teaspoon)

 - 40g caster sugar (1/8 cup + 1 tbsp)

-- 1 pinch of fine sea salt
+- 1 pinch of salt

-- 1 tablespoon of finely grated lemon zest
+- 1 tablespoon of grated lemon zest

-- 30g pine nuts
+- 35g pine nuts (1/4 cup)

-- 30g raisins
+- 50g raisins (1/3 cup)

-- 40ml rum (anise liqueur or grappa)
+- 30ml rum (anise liqueur or grappa) (1/8 cup)

-- 120ml milk
+- 120ml whole milk (1/2 cup)

-- sunflower oil for frying
+- sunflower oil, for frying

-- icing sugar for dusting
+- icing sugar, for dusting

 - Soak the raisins in liqueur for about 5 minutes.

 - Add the pine nuts and raisins with liqueur.
 Now add the lukewarm milk and mix everything until it comes together and you get a sticky dough.

 - Cover with a clean tea-towel and leave to rise in a warm place for about 1 hour, or until it has doubled in volume and the surface is full of tiny bubbles.

 - Fry 5-6 frìtole at the time, turning them with a slotted spoon until they are golden on all sides.
 Adjust the heat during the frying to prevent the oil from burning.
-Drain with the slotted spoon and transfer them to a large plate lined with paper towels.
+Drain using a slotted spoon and transfer them to a large plate lined with paper kitchen towels.

 - Leave the frìtole to cool slightly before dusting them with icing sugar.
 Enjoy them while they're still warm!